bcbrian96/CMPT353-Project-Movie-Data/README.md

 ## Required Libraries
 - numpy, pandas, matplotlib, NLTK, json, string, sklearn

+## Data Source
+tmdb_5000_movies.csv

+The CSV file contains data on 4800 different movies and originates from The Movie Database (TMDb)

 ## Commands
 ### complete_script.ipynb
 The jupyter notebook - complete_script.ipynb - shows an overview of the data analysis and steps to preprocess data.
 It includes